rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 ```
 ## Other `x` commands

-Here are serveral non-comprehensive examples and explainations for various
+Here are serveral non-comprehensive examples and explanations for various
 `x.py` commands:

 - `./x.py clean` - invalidates the build config cache (but not LLVM cache also)